 Merkel's party postpones congress to choose new leader due to coronavirus

-German Chancellor Angela Merkel's Christian Democrats (CDU) have postponed a conference scheduled for April 25 in Berlin to choose a new party leader due to the coronavirus, a party spokeswoman said, confirming a report by dpa news agency.
+German Chancellor Angela Merkel's Christian Democrats (CDU) have postponed a conference scheduled for April 25 in Berlin to choose a new party leader due to the coronavirus and said it would reschedule as soon as the epidemic allowed.

+The delay scuppers any hope of a quick resolution to the power struggle within the party after leader Annegret Kramp-Karrenbauer said last month she was giving up after an outcry over a regional branch of the CDU voting with the far-right.
+"The health of the people in our country is the top priority for us," said Kramp-Karrenbauer in a statement.

+"Against the background of current forecasts of the spreading of COVID-19, the CDU congress planned for April 25 cannot take place," she added.
+Germany has recorded 1,567 cases of the coronavirus, according to the Robert Koch Institute, and four people have died.
+The government has recommended that events with more than 1,000 participants are cancelled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)